SHOFLO/.github/pull_request_template.md

 - [ ] If applicable, Change has been tested WITH the new environment variable(s)

 #### Before Merge Pre-requistie
-- [ ] I have taken downmerge of main in my branch and performed testing
+- [ ] I have merged the changes from the main branch into my own branch and performed testing.
+This is applicable only if the code in the pull request (PR) has not been updated within 2 days before the merge.